All Episodes

 Russia may be their ally, but they're certainly going to take advantage of the difficult financial position that Russia is in.

-And if Russia went under, I don't think China, where there's been maybe a thousand years of hatred between them, would care too much.
+And if Russia went under, I don't think China, there's been maybe a thousand years of hatred between them.

 I mean, Russia right now depends on China a hell of a lot more than China depends on Russia.

-And you also have to believe when I say that when you look at in the big picture was what Putin did.
+And you also have to believe when I say that when you look at in the big picture, what Putin did, has it helped advance Russia or has it helped deteriorate Russia?

-It clearly has helped deeriorate Russia because I believe China has a different view of them now.
+Clearly, it has helped deteriorate Russia because I believe China has a different view of them now.

 That's right, Mayor.